fastify/fastify/docs/Reference/Hooks.md

 })
 ```
 The `onRequestAbort` hook is executed when a client closes the connection before
-the entire request has been received.
+the entire request has been processed.
 Therefore, you will not be able to send
 data to the client.

 **Notice:** client abort detection is not completely reliable.
 See: [`Detecting-When-Clients-Abort.md`](../Guides/Detecting-When-Clients-Abort.md)